 Graphs are a great way to monitor progress, identify patterns, and keep track of your campaign's development.
 Becoming familiar with them can help you break down and understand your data in a whole new way.
-Account performance trend graphs appear on most tabs on the Campaigns page and on the Accounts Summary page with the graph open.
-You can always close the graph by clicking the Show graph toggle. .
+Account performance trend graphs appear on most tabs on the Campaigns page and on the Accounts summary page with the graph open.
+You can always close the graph by selecting the Show graph toggle.

 Using the graph, you can compare your recent performance:

 From the top menu, select Tools > Accounts > Accounts summary.

 If you're using the new Microsoft Advertising navigation, from the navigation menu on the left, select Tools > All accounts > Accounts summary.Or, from the collapsible menu on the left, select All campaigns > Campaigns > Campaigns.

 To start reviewing your graph, select a date range and turn on compare.
 The darker color line shows the performance trend for the recent period and the lighter color line shows the comparison graph for the previous period, the same period last year, or the moving average, depending on your selection.
 Weekends are marked by gray vertical bars.
 You can hover over the graph to see differences in current performance and past performance.
 You can also see a comparison summary, which shows the total difference between performance for the selected time range and for the comparison range.